cielong/catalog-web-app/README.md

 ## Setting up server on local system
 ### Prerequisites
-The web app is written in python3, however, however, it should work with python2 (If you have set up the virtual enviroment, this won't be your worry).
+The web app is written in python3, however, it should work with python2 (If you have set up the virtual enviroment, this won't be your worry).
 All the required package has been provided in the *Pipfile*, and see [Set up virtual environment](#set-up-virtual-environment) for how to use it.

 ### Download/Clone this repo to your local computer
 > git clone git@github.com:cielong/catalog-web-app.git